jackinthebox52/McUpdate/readme.md

 ### INFO
     This software was written and tested on arch linux, it may not work on windows.
-    McUpdate should work on most posix operating systems that have Python 3 installed.
+    MCUpdate should work on most posix operating systems that have Python 3 installed.

-    McUpdate is open source, distrubuted under The MIT License. https://opensource.org/licenses/MIT
+    MCUpdate is open source, distrubuted under The MIT License. https://opensource.org/licenses/MIT